Broughshane

 Its name comes from the Irish for "Shane's dwelling", and seemingly refers to a castle of Shane mac Brian O'Neill, ruler of the Gaelic territory of Lower Clannaboy from 1595 to 1617, which formerly stood on the north side of the village street.
 The nearby pub, The Thatch Inn, has a thatched roof and is a Grade B+ listed building.

 Broughshane is known as the 'Garden Village of Ulster' with the motto 'People, Plants and Pride growing Together'.
 In 2018, the village won Channel Four's 'UK Village of the Year'.
 It has won Ulster in Bloom, Britain in Bloom and Entente Florale (Europe in Bloom).
 In 2007 and again in 2012, the village won 'Champion of Champions' award in the Britain in Bloom competition.
 It has also won the All Ireland Tidy Town Award.

 Volunteers have established in the area around the village pond, a wildlife area which has some of every species of swan and many rare types of geese etc.

 Sport

 Broughshane's two football teams, Braid United FC and Raceview FC, play in the Ballymena Saturday Morning League.
 Both clubs play their home matches at the village's football pitch at Knockan Road.
 Since 2008, the pitch has also been used as a venue for Milk Cup games.

 Ballymena Golf Club, founded in 1903, is located just outside the village.

 Ballymena R.F.C.'s rugby grounds are on the road linking Ballymena to Broughshane.

 Demographics

-Broughshane had a population of 2,879 people (1,243 households) in the 2011 census.
-On census day in 2011:
+Broughshane had a population of 3,067 people in the 2021 census, of whom: